evanwill/go-go-ghpages/4-jekyll-advanced.md

     - `_sass`: Contains the modular `.scss` partials that will be pulled into your main CSS for the site.
 File names should start with an underscore.
     - `_data`: YAML, JSON, and CSV files in this directory will be exposed as variables to the build engine so that values can be called into pages using Liquid.
 You can use this data to create pages, make menus, or fill content anywhere in your site.
     - `css` / `assets` / `images`: Directories without an underscore are copied to the generated site.
 One should contain a base SCSS file used to compile the partials into the site's CSS file.
 Any file with no YAML front matter will also be simply copied without processing, for example images or java script libraries.
     - `_site`: This is the built out version of your new static site.
 Never modify files in this directory.
 It will be completely deleted and rebuilt with each `jekyll serve` or `jekyll build`.
+If you want to deploy your site to a static web host, copy this directory to your server!

 # Basic Workflow